 Prosecutors to begin case against Jussie Smollett in Chicago

-Testimony is set to begin Tuesday in the trial of ex-"Empire" actor Jussie Smollett, who prosecutors say staged a homophobic and racist attack in Chicago but whose defense attorney says is "a real victim" of a "real crime."
+CHICAGO -- Testimony is set to begin Tuesday in the trial of ex-'Empire' actor Jussie Smollett, who prosecutors say staged a homophobic and racist attack in Chicago but whose defense attorney says is 'a real victim' of a 'real crime.'

 Smollett is charged with felony disorderly conduct.
 The class 4 felony carries a prison sentence of up to three years, but experts have said it's likely that if Smollett is convicted he would be placed on probation and perhaps ordered to perform community service.